NUbots/NUbots/module/purpose/ScriptRunner/README.md

 ## Consumes

-- `CommandLineArguments` containing the list of scripts from the command line
+- `NUClear::message::CommandLineArguments` containing the list of scripts from the command line

 ## Emits

-- `message::actuation::LimbsSequence` through the Script extension, which populates the requested Script/s into LimbsSequences.
+- `message::actuation::LimbsSequence` through the Script utility, which populates the requested Script/s into LimbsSequences.

 ## Dependencies